-(d) Key management compensation
+(b) Key management compensation

 Except for the directors' fees that the Company pays to each of the independent directors, there are no other arrangements for the payment of compensation or remuneration to the directors of the Company in their capacity as such.
-Directors' fees during the year ended December 31, 2023 amounted to P1.00 million (2022 - P1.98 million and 2021 - P0.84 million) (Note 17).
+Directors' fees during the year ended December 31, 2024 amounted to P1.16 million (2023 - P1.00 million and 2022 - P1.98 million) (Note 16).

 The Company's management functions are being handled by the Parent Company and another related party at no cost.
-No other short-term or long-term compensation was paid to key management personnel for each of the three years in the period ended December 31, 2023.
+No other short-term or long-term compensation was paid to key management personnel for each of the three years in the period ended December 31, 2024.

-(e) Lease agreements
+(c) Lease agreements